marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

     C and Objective-C only

-  Suppress warnings when a positional initializer is used to initialize a structure that has been marked with the :gcc-attr:`designated_init` attribute.
+  Suppress warnings when a positional initializer is used to initialize a structure that has been marked with the :type-attr:`designated_init` attribute.

 .. option:: -Wdesignated-init